devcon24/devcon-site-initializers/documentation/workshop/17-objects/README.md

 ![03.png](images/03.png)

 2.5.
-Navigate to Site Builder → Speakers (a new menu item should be generated).
+Navigate to Site Builder → People → Speakers (a new menu item should be generated).
 Make sure `Speakers` entries are created:

 ![04.png](images/04.png)